Globalisation revisited at the Cambridge International Symposium 2017

 These challenges - while not altogether new – will shape developments in the footprint of future manufacturing supply chains and will require the attention of industry, governments and academia as we all try to accelerate the shift to a new kind of manufacturing – one that will deliver economic and social value while safeguarding the world in which we live."

-Next year's Symposium will take place on 27 September 2018.
+Next year's Symposium will take place on 27 and 28 September 2018.
+The 2017 Conference Proceedings is available here.